-13.15 Retention of income
+13.6 Treatment of income and surpluses

 Schools are permitted to retain all net income derived from community facilities except where otherwise agreed with a funding provider, whether that is Southwark or some other body or individual.

 Schools are also permitted to carry such retained income over from one financial year to the next as a separate community facilities surplus, or, subject to the agreement of Southwark at the end of each financial year, transfer all or part of it to the budget share balance.